-8. Vitamin D requires metabolic transformation before it becomes metabolically active, This transformation entails sequential hydroxylations to form 25 hydroxyvitamin D (25(OH)D) and then 1,25-dihydroxyvitamin D (1,25(OH)2D) also known as calcitriol, which is the active form of vitamin D (IOM,2011).
+8. This transformation entails sequential hydroxylations to form 25 hydroxyvitamin D (25(OH)D) and then 1,25-dihydroxyvitamin D (1,25(OH)2D) also known as calcitriol, which is the active form of vitamin D (IOM,2011).

-Functions of vitamin D - regulation of calcium and phosphate
+Functions of vitamin D- regulation of calcium and phosphate